 This first step involves determining the possible hazards and situations when a hurricane or severe storm begins to threaten the immediate area.

 What should you look for in the forecast?
 Knowing the difference between hurricane/tropical storm watches and warnings is important.
 A ‘watch’ means a hurricane or tropical storm is possible in the specified area.
-In contrast, a ‘warning’ means that a hurricane or tropical storm is expected to reach the area within 24 hours.
+In contrast, a ‘warning’ means a hurricane or tropical storm will reach the area within 24 hours.

 A hurricane brings heavy rain, harsh winds, and flooding that can put employees in danger.
 Be prepared to know the procedures and instructions from local authorities if there is an evacuation or shelter order.